SET ROLE

 Description

-Only one role can be active at a time.
-Executing SET ROLE replaces the currently active role; it does not add to a list of active roles.
-This differs from MySQL, where you may activate several roles at a time.
+Only one role can be current at a time.
+Executing SET ROLE replaces the current role; it does not add to a list of current roles.
+This is SQL Standard compliant behavior which differs from MySQL, where you may have several current roles at a time.

-The SET ROLE statement switches the active role for the current session, enabling its associated permissions.
-To unset a role, use NONE.
+The SET ROLE statement switches the current role for the session, enabling its associated permissions.
+To have no current role, set NONE.

 If a role that doesn't exist, or to which the user has not been assigned, is specified, an ERROR 1959 (OP000): Invalid role specification error occurs.